atomflunder/skillratings/README.md

 use skillratings::{
     glicko2::{Glicko2, Glicko2Config},
     Outcomes, Rating, RatingSystem,
-};
+ ;

 // Initialise a new player rating with a rating value and uncertainty value.
-// Not every rating system has an uncertainty value, so it may be discarded. let player_one = Rating::new(Some(1200.0), Some(120.0));
+// Not every rating system has an uncertainty value, so it may be discarded.
+// Some rating systems might consider other values too (volatility, age, matches played etc.).
+// If that is the case, we will use the default values for those. let player_one = Rating::new(Some(1200.0), Some(120.0));
+// Some rating systems might use widely different scales for measuring a player's skill.
-// If you want the default values for the rating system, use None instead. let player_two = Rating::new(None, None);
+// So if you always want the default values for every rating system, use None instead. let player_two = Rating::new(None, None);

 // The config needs to be specific to the rating system.
 // When you swap rating systems, make sure to update the config. let config = Glicko2Config::new();

+// We want to rate 1v1 matches here so we are using the `RatingSystem` trait.
 // You may also need to use a type annotation here for the compiler. let rating_system: Glicko2 = RatingSystem::new(config);

 // The outcome of the match is from the perspective of player one. let outcome = Outcomes::WIN;

-// All rating systems share a `rate` function for performing the actual calculations,
-// plus an `expected_score` function for calculating the expected performances.
-// Some rating systems might have additional functions,
-// which are only available when you use them directly. let expected_score = rating_system.expected_score(&player_one, &player_two);
+// Calculate the expected score of the match. let expected_score = rating_system.expected_score(&player_one, &player_two);
+// Calculate the new ratings.
 let (new_one, new_two) = rating_system.rate(&player_one, &player_two, &outcome);

-// After that, you can access the players rating and uncertainty with the functions below. assert_eq!(new_one.rating().round(), 1241.0);
+// After that, access new ratings and uncertainties with the functions below. assert_eq!(new_one.rating().round(), 1241.0);
 // Note that because not every rating system has an uncertainty value,
 // the uncertainty function returns an Option<f64>.